-Amendment 16 to the Fishery Management Plan for the Snapper Grouper Fishery of the South Atlantic Region (Amendment 16) implemented a new commercial quota for gag which is 352,940 lbs gutted weight, which was intended to cause an initial 35% reduction in commercial harvest.
+Amendment 16 to the Fishery Management Plan for the Snapper Grouper Fishery of the South Atlantic Region (Amendment 16) implemented a new commercial quota for gag which is 352,940 lbs gutted weight causing an initial reduction of commercial harvest of 35%.
 In addition to reducing the quota for gag, Amendment 16 also includes a management measure that prohibits all harvest of shallow water grouper when the gag quota is met.
-Amendment 17B, if approved and implemented through rulemaking, would establish a group commercial annual catch limit (ACL) for gag, red grouper, and black grouper, of 662,403 lbs gutted weight, which is equivalent to the expected catch resulting from the implementation of management measures for red grouper and black grouper in Amendment 16 and the gag ACL specified in Amendment 16.
+Amendment 17B, if approved and implemented through rulemaking, would establish a group commercial annual catch limit (ACL) for gag, red grouper, and black grouper, of 662,403 lbs gutted weight.
+Which is equivalent to the expected catch resulting from the implementation of management measures for red grouper and black grouper in Amendment 16 and the gag ACL specified in Amendment 16.
 Commercial possession of shallow water groupers would be prohibited when either the gag or the gag, black grouper, and red grouper ACL is projected to be met.
 The low quota combined with a rebuilding stock, could lead to the quota being met more and more quickly overtime, encouraging a derby style fishery to form.